richardbiely/gaia-ecs/README.md

 ## Dependencies
 [CMake](https://cmake.org) 3.12 or later is required to prepare the build.
 Other tools are officially not supported at the moment.

-Unit testing is handled via [Catch2 v2.x](https://github.com/catchorg/Catch2/tree/v2.x).
+Unit testing is handled via [Catch2 v3.3.2](https://github.com/catchorg/Catch2/releases/tag/v3.3.2).
 It can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF when configuring the project (OFF by default).

-You can either install Catch2 on your machine manually or use -DGAIA_FIND_CATCH2_PACKAGE=ON/OFF when generating your build files and have CMake download and prepare the dependency for you (ON by default).

 # Installation